kennethreitz-archive/.com/content/posts/120514-be-cordial.rst

-Be Cordial or Be On Your Way
+Be Cordial or Be on Your Way
 ==============================

 :date: 2012-05-14 10:00